Saturday August 21st, 2021, 0930-2000

 I was up early per usual, getting work done.
 I went to breakfast at 07:30 am, which consisted of more matte tea and coffee, homemade granola, yogurt and fruit.
 This is what I have for breakfast every morning at home so I really enjoyed it.
 I caught the first bus back to the trail and started hammering.
 Another tropical system was on it’s way and projected to become a hurricane, hitting New England late Sunday.
 It looked like I could squeeze in 2 good days of hiking, which would just get me to the next town…if I could pull a few 25 mile days.
 Starting so late in the day, I needed to move fast.

 Aside from the first few miles, this was all familiar territory for me.
-We took an alternate from the Inn at the Long Trail last year, so this year I took the official AT route.
+I took an alternate from the Inn at the Long Trail last year, so this year I took the official AT route.
 There was nothing special about it and soon I was back to where the 2 trails met.
 It was a lot of uphill to Killington, the last mountain over 4,000′ for a long while.
 I took the side trail to the very top but was disappointed in the lack of views.
-Last year I could see the Whites and Camels Hump, but today I could barely see the nearby mountains through all the clouds.
+Last year I could see the Whites and Camels Hump, but today I could barely see the nearby mountains through all the haze.
 Oh well.

 I met a GMC ridgerunner, Half Full, who was cleaning the nearby privy.
 He had his work cut out for him this year, with so much use of the trail and the lack of maintenance from the previous year, due to covid.
 He tried to convince me that the bubble of NOBOs was past, saying he’d only seen about 7 each day the last few days.
 Then I passed that many just on the other side of Killington.
 Altogether there were about 35 today.
 Everyone was saying that they were getting off trail for the storm and heading to the Yellow Deli.
-I was glad that I had moved on to open up a space.
+I was glad that Id moved on to open up a space.
 My plan was to make it to a ski hut for the worst of the storm…a mere 47 miles to the south.

 We hiked all afternoon together and the miles went by quickly.
-We passed the 500 mile mark (took me exactly 1 month), then came to the shelter with the Firewood Angel from last year.
+We passed the 500 mile mark (which took me exactly 1 month), then came to the shelter with the Firewood Angel from last year.
 I heard his quad coming up the way before I got there and decided that I had to stop to say hi.
 He didn’t remember me of course but it was great to see that he was still at it, delivering firewood to the shelter.
 He offered to give us a ride down to the road to shave about a mile of walking.
-Since I’ve already walked this part of the trail, I couldn’t resist.
+Since I’d already walked this part of the trail, I couldn’t resist.
 It gave me a chance to talk to Firewood Angel for a little bit longer and was also fun for the novelty.
 Ironically, it’s not even the first time I’ve quad-blazed.
 I got a ride through a farmer’s field on his quad in New Zealand.
 Mud Lantern was just happy for a break from his first really long day.

 At the gorge, I decided to use the saved time to go for a swim in the river.
 I was drenched in sweat 30 minutes after leaving town, making me wonder why I even bother to take a shower and do laundry.
 The river swim was perfect timing, cooling me off just before a climb and rinsing the sweat away for the night.
 We stopped for another short break at an overlook of the Rutland airport, talking with some cool NOBOs.
 I took this nice picture of one named Birdie.